 Well, for one, these games don’t require constant action, like most console and PC games do.
 They’re perfect for hopping in and out of, the perfect filler for all that dead time life serves up.
 Waiting for your morning coffee, riding on a bus, or on your lunch break, these kind of games are engineered for short bursts of play.

-Pokemon Go fits around your life.
+What are the Pokémon Go health benefits?
+Well, this game fits around your life.
 You’re not going to get very far in the game if you just sit down and do only that.
 No. It’s designed to be checked into when you’re out in the world, hopefully presenting a Pokémon for you to catch before getting on with something else.

 And you can bring this same approach to your life.
 Whether that be at work or during study, doing things in short bursts is a proven method of increasing your efficiency and your mood.
 You feel better, you accomplish more, and you keep yourself hungry to come back.
 Just like Pokémon Go does.

 The optimal length of a work or study session varies from person to person, but generally sessions of under half an hour with a 5 or 10 minute break work best.